 PM emissions benefits are estimated by comparing off-road PM emission standards for tier 2 with tier 1 and 0.
 Tier 0 off-road engines do not have PM emission standards, but the U.S. Environmental Protection Agency's Exhaust and Crankcase Emissions Factors for Nonroad Engine Modeling - Compression Ignition has estimated tier 0 engines between 50 hp and 100 hp to have a PM emission factor of 0.72 g/hp-hour and greater than 100 hp to have a PM emission factor of 0.40 g/hp-hour.
-Therefore, requiring off-road equipment to have at least a tier 2 engine would result in between a 25 percent and 63 percent reduction in PM emission standards for off-road engines between 25 hp and 50 hp for tier 2 (0.45 g/boiler horsepower [bhp]-hour) and tier 1 (0.60 g/bhp-hour).
+Therefore, requiring off-road equipment to have at least a tier 2 engine would result in between a 25 percent and 63 percent reduction in PM emissions, as compared to off-road equipment with tier 0 or tier 1 engines.
+The 25 percent reduction comes from comparing the PM emission standards for off-road engines between 25 hp and 50 hp for tier 2 (0.45 g/boiler horsepower [bhp]-hour) and tier 1 (0.60 g/bhp-hour).
 The 63 percent reduction comes from comparing the PM emission standards for off-road engines above 175 hp for tier 2 (0.15 g/bhp-hour) and tier 0 (0.40 g/bhp-hour).
 In addition to the tier 2 requirement, ARB level 3 VDECSs are required and would reduce PM by an additional 85 percent.
 Therefore, the mitigation measure would result in between an 89 percent (0.0675 g/bhp-hr) and 94 percent (0.0225 g/bhp-hour) reduction in PM emissions, as compared to equipment with tier 1 (0.60 g/bhp-hour) or tier 0 engines (0.40 g/bhp-hour).